emef/nimarrow/README.md

 # Dependencies

-`nimarrow` depends on the package `nimarrow_glib` which provides bindings to the  libarrow-glib and liboarquet-glib shared libraries.
+`nimarrow` depends on the package `nimarrow_glib` which provides bindings to the  libarrow-glib and libparquet-glib shared libraries.
 See the [installation notes](https://github.com/emef/nimarrow_glib/#installation-notes) for instructions on how to install those libraries.

 # Project Status